Updated January 6, 2021

 3. Finally, close and low-risk contacts who are identified by the index case will be notified by the Yale Contact Tracing Team.

-The Yale Contact Tracing Team will check-in with all contacts in quarantine at midpoint, and all will receive an email to release them from quarantine.
+The Yale Contact Tracing Team will offer a midpoint check-in with all contacts in quarantine, and all will receive an email to release them from quarantine/self-monitoring.

 All contacts within the Yale community will be offered a COVID-19 screening test through Yale’s screening program.
 Contacts who develop symptoms should promptly isolate themselves and call their primary care provider or the Campus COVID Resource Line (203-432-6604) to schedule a COVID-19 test.

 The local health department will notify all community-based contacts.
 All community-based contacts are referred for testing here.